rakumasa/Tic-Tac-Toe-Challenge/README.md

 Simple Tic Tac Toe game using VueJS/HTML/CSS.

+** How to start the game: **

+Download a file from github and open "index.html" by browser.

 You can see a preview of this app in action in the following video preview:

 https://youtu.be/XRGU5-aucao